Ghir/meditify/README.md

 #### Common folder

-Contains the shared pieces of the application, like a UI Library.
+Contains the shared pieces of the application, like the UI Library.

 #### Modules folder